lukamiletic95/papers/Ideal and restrictive.md

 		return false;
 	}

-	// transaction is always received f
-	bool valid = checkTx(transaction);
+	// transaction is always received from a C node, therefore it must be checked bool valid = checkTx(transaction);

 	if (valid == false) {